ChipFlow/chipflow-examples/README.md

 Your design will now start building: pictures and logs of the build are available at build URL that is returned, once it is complete.

-If you would like to get the build logs streamed to your commandline, you can instead call:
+If you would like to get the build logs streamed to your command-line, you can instead call:
 ```
 pdm run chipflow silicon submit --wait
 ```